teachjanderson/Pewlett-Hackard-Analysis/README.md

 ***Purpose***

 The purpose of this analysis is to provide for those retiring along with training current and future employees who will continue at or join the company.
-The analysis made use of PGAdmin and SQL query editors to create a variety of tables references in the results and summary sections.
+The analysis made use of PGAdmin and SQL query editors to create a variety of tables.
+These are referenced in the results and summary sections.

 # Results #

 ***Analysis #1***

-The first analysis determined the number of employees retiring along with their job title to determine which areas Pewlett Hackard might focuse attention on as these employees retire.
+The first analysis determined the number of employees retiring and their job title.
+This supports Pewlett Hackard as these employees retire.
 The second table counts the number of employees, based on title, who are retiring from the company.
 This is important as it links to the next analsyis, determining mentorship eligibiility.

 <p align="center">
 <img src="https://github.com/teachjanderson/Pewlett-Hackard-Analysis/blob/main/Data/retiringemployees1.png" width="600" />